A new pointwise inequality for rough operators and applications: Abstract

 To conclude this introduction, we point out that in this work we do not consider weak endpoints of the inequalities of the type (\ref{InequalitySobolev_Intro}) as this will require a different treatment. \\

 The plan of the article is the following.
 In Section \ref{Secc_FuncSpaces} we will recall the definitions and the main properties of the functional spaces used here.
 In Section \ref{Secc_ProofTh1} we will prove Theorem \ref{Theo_Pointwise} and Section \ref{Secc_ProofTheo2} will be devoted to the proof of Theorem \ref{Theo_RefinedSobolevInequalities}.
 In Section \ref{Secc_Weights} we shall also present some weighted variants of the inequality (\ref{InequalitySobolev_Intro}) while in Section \ref{Secc_Orlicz} we will extend the inequality (\ref{InequalitySobolev_Intro}) to the framework of Orlicz spaces.
-Finally, in Section \ref{Secc_ClassicalLorentz} we will consider the framework of classical Lorentz spaces.
+Finally, in Section \ref{Secc_ClassicalLorentz} we will consider the framework of classical Lorentz spaces. \mysection{Some functional spaces and classical inequalities} In this section we recall the definitions and some well known properties of the functional spaces that will be used here. \begin{itemize} \item For $1\leq p<+\infty$ and for $A=\mathbb{R}^n$ or $A \subset \mathbb{R}^n$, the usual Lebesgue space $L^p(A)$ are defined by the classical condition $\|f\|_{L^p}=\displaystyle{\left(\int_{A}|f(x)|^pdx\right)^{\frac{1}{p}}}<+\infty$.
+Recall in particular that if $A$ is a bounded subset then we have the space inclusions $L^{p_1}(A)\subset L^{p_0}(A)\subset L^1(A)$ for $1\leq p_0\leq p_1$.
+Of course these inclusions are still valid if we consider $A=\mathbb{S}^{n-1}$.